TGC Health Department Confirms one new death from causes related to COVID-19.

-According to the release the patient was a woman in her 60s from Runnels County.
+According to the release the patient was a man in his 80s from Crockett County.
 No other information about the patient was included in the release.

 The full statement, issued by the City of San Angelo, is below.